-1. Business development opportunity
+1. Business Development

-2. Close deals faster
+2. Close Deals Faster

-One of our clients explains how putting on the goggles revealed that the sight lines in one of their spaces were problematic – something that, without virtual reality, they couldn’t have known until after construction.
+One of our clients explains how stepping into their design revealed that the sightlines in one of their spaces were problematic – something that, without virtual reality, they couldn’t have known until after construction.
 This is a perfect example of how virtual reality predicts real-world design problems before you’re anywhere near construction.

 This last one is where VR has an enormous benefit - using virtual reality as an ROI driver.
 We have a full whitepaper covering how exactly virtual reality is able to create ROI for your firm by enabling faster collaboration, shortening the design cycle and reducing the back and forth in between iterations.
 Here are just a few reasons why VR is such a powerful ROI driver:

 - Low startup costs - VR headsets have progressed to being incredibly powerful and affordable.
 Plus, annual subscriptions to VR authoring platforms give you access to a wide range of features that will help you add pertinent details to your projects